F5Networks/terraform-aws-bigip-module/README.md

 !> **NOTE:** With Static private ip allocation we can assign primary and secondary private ips for external interfaces, whereas primary private ip for management and internal interfaces.

-!> **WARNING** If it is static private ip allocation we can't use module count as same private ips will be tried to allocate for multiple bigip instances based on module count.
+!> **NOTE:** If it is static private ip allocation we can't use module count as same private ips will be tried to allocate for multiple bigip instances based on module count.

 ~> **WARNING** With Dynamic private ip allocation,we have to pass null value to primary/secondary private ip declaration and module count will be supported.